Causal structure in spin-foams: Conclusion

 \section{Conclusion}

-We can summarise our main points as follows: \begin{itemize} \item The notion of causality in general relativity encompasses two related but conceptually different notions: bare-causality and time-orientability. \item There is a natural way to translate these notions to a simplicial complex. \item The causal structure can be implemented on the dual 1-skeleton (edges).
-It can be seen as the combination of a causal set with a neighbourhood relation. \item It can also be encoded on the dual 2-skeleton (wedges) with a degeneracy of 2 that corresponds to a global time-reversal symmetry. \item Starting from the set of all possible wedge orientations, the lorentzian Regge action determine equations of motion whose solutions fix a proper causal structure. \item The metric propagator can be written as a sum over all possible wedge orientations.
-By fixing the causal structure from the beginning, one defines a causal metric propagator, similar to the Feynman propagator. \item The discrete BF theory naturally carries an orientation structure on the edges and faces, although it is blind to it in the bulk. \item The discrete BF theory is sensitive to the orientation on the boundary.
-There are simple rules of crossing symmetry to go from one orientation to another \item There is an easy way to break the orientation invariance in the bulk, which provides a toy-model to study causality in spin-foam models. \item The EPRL amplitude can be regarded as a sum over all possible configurations of wedge orientations $\varepsilon_w$, which provide additional dynamical variables encoding the causal structure.
-Only a subset of it corresponds to properly causal configurations. \item The causal EPRL vertex shares common traits with the Livine-Oriti causal version of the Barrett-Crane model and with Engle's proper vertex.
-It cures some of the flaws of the initial model. \item The causal EPRL model shows a new form of rigidity: only discrete lorentzian geometries compatible with the fixed causal structure arise in the semiclassical limit.
-This phenomenon provides an analogue of Malament's theorem for semiclassical spinfoams. \end{itemize}
+The metric field of general relativity is almost fully determined by its causal structure.
+In this paper we have investigated the role played by the causal structure in spin-foam quantum gravity.
+We can summarise our main points as follows:\\ ${}\quad-$ The notion of causality in general relativity encompasses two related but conceptually different notions: bare-causality and time-orientability.\\ ${}\quad-$ There is a natural way to translate these notions to a simplicial complex.\\ ${}\quad-$ The causal structure can be implemented on the dual 1-skeleton (edges).
+It can be seen as the combination of a causal set with a neighborhood relation.\\ ${}\quad-$ It can also be encoded on the dual 2-skeleton (wedges) with a degeneracy of 2 that corresponds to a global time-reversal symmetry.\\ ${}\quad-$ Starting from the set of all possible wedge orientations, the Lorentzian Regge action determines equations of motion whose solutions fix a proper causal structure.\\ ${}\quad-$ The metric propagator can be written as a sum over all possible wedge orientations.
+By fixing the causal structure from the beginning, one defines a causal metric propagator, similar to the Feynman propagator.\\ ${}\quad-$ The discrete BF theory naturally carries an orientation structure on the edges and faces, although it is blind to it in the bulk.\\ ${}\quad-$ The discrete BF theory is sensitive to the orientation on the boundary.
+There are simple rules of crossing symmetry to go from one orientation to another.\\ ${}\quad-$ There is a simple way to break the orientation invariance in the bulk, which provides a toy model to study causality in spin-foam models, \eqref{eq:causal-K} .\\ ${}\quad-$ The EPRL amplitude can be regarded as a sum over all possible configurations of wedge orientations $\varepsilon_w$, which provide additional dynamical variables encoding the causal structure.
+Only a subset of it corresponds to properly causal configurations.\\ ${}\quad-$ The causal EPRL vertex shares common traits with the Livine-Oriti causal version of the Barrett-Crane model and with Engle's proper vertex.\\ ${}\quad-$ Whether one should use the causal or the full EPRL amplitude depends on what one wants to compute: a projector on the physical Hilbert space or a causal propagator.